-USDA announces free school meals for kids through summer
+USDA announces free school meals for youths through summer

-The waivers allow meals to be served at no cost, outside of group settings and mealtimes, allowing parents and guardians to pick up multiple days of food at once in some school districts, and without their kids’ presence.
+The waivers allow meals to be served at no cost, outside group settings and mealtimes, allowing parents and guardians to pick up multiple days of food at once in some school districts and without their children’s presence.

-“We will do everything we can to make sure children get access to healthy, nutritious meals regardless of their families’ financial circumstances,” said Agriculture Secretary Tom Vilsack in a statement on Tuesday.
+“We will do everything we can to make sure children get access to healthy, nutritious meals regardless of their families’ financial circumstances,” Agriculture Secretary Tom Vilsack said in a statement Tuesday.
 “Our child nutrition professionals are doing a heroic job ensuring kids across the country have proper nutrition throughout this public health emergency, often times with limited resources.”

 However, Tuesday’s announcement did not come with increased per-meal reimbursements for providers.